GhiselleBR/atlas-pm-/README.md

 ## 📸 Screenshots

+### Example Case: E-commerce "Save for Later" Feature

+The following screenshots demonstrate Atlas's capabilities using a single, end-to-end product scenario: designing a "Save for Later" feature for an e-commerce mobile app.
+This flow shows how Atlas supports the complete product development process from initial concept to success measurement.

 ### Atlas Interface
 *Atlas greets you with clear options for the 4 main features*
 ![Atlas Welcome Message](assets/Atlas2.png)